iflowfor8hours/6112884-pro-micro-controller/README.markdown

+-This repo is a fork from iflowfor8hours' repo - consider all the content and excellent work his.
+I've added a few lines that pertain to MacOSX and added a couple images in docs that helped me.

 This project is contains the code necessary to use a pro micro (pictured below) instead of (or) a teensy as the microcontroller for [Soarer's controller](http://deskthority.net/workshop-f7/xt-at-ps2-terminal-to-usb-converter-with-nkro-t2510.html), to replace the controller in an IBM 6112884 Japanese layout keyboard for use today via USB.

 ## Motivation